 When 6 participants have been found, the users have 30 seconds to join, after which, they are welcomed by Qupid, the apps charming virtual host.

 The users then go through a series of personality driven questions radomized and at times personalized to match the participant's common interest, They are given 30 seconds to answer the prompts.
-After the allotted time or after all participants have submitted their answers, the user are shown the answers given by the opposing team.
+After the allotted time or after all participants have submitted their answers, the user are shown the answers given by the opposite team.

 Qupid asks a variety of questions not only limited to a traditional Q&A. In this particular instance, users are prompted to select a song to answer the question.